beltegeuse/io_scene_render/README.md

-# MTI 882 - Blender exporter
+# MTI 870 - Blender exporter

-This is the experimental blender exporter for MTI 882.
+This is the experimental blender exporter for MTI 870.
 This plugin have been only tested for Blender 3.2.
+More Blender version should works.

 ## Installation